leny/posib/README.md

 You only need to enter :

     $> grunt work

-It will launch `grunt watch` and `nodemon` tasks, compiling and restarting server during your development.
+It will launch `grunt watch` and `supervisor` tasks, compiling and restarting server during your development.

 Open a browser to [192.168.1.222](http://192.168.1.222) to preview the **posib.** development website.
 The files for the *dev* website are stored under the `sample` folder.